-The following depicts the key components of Audi Capital's Risk Management Framework:
+The following depicts the key components of the Company's Risk Management Framework:

-Component Criteria for appropriate implementation Strategy & Risk Appetite The Board of Directors approves the strategic objectives and the risk appetite of the company.
+Component Criteria for appropriate implementation Strategy & Risk Appetite The Board of Directors approves the strategic objectives and the risk appetite of the Company.
 The Risk Management Process is designed and implemented in alignment with the strategic objectives and the risk appetite approved by the Board of Directors.
 Risk is embedded within the overall strategic planning process.
 The Risk function provides a risk assessment on new products, significant changes to new products, new lines of business and entry into new markets.
-Risks that are material and relevant to the company are identified and covered.
-Governance & Infrastructure The Risk function is independent from the business lines and decision makers, however it is imbedded in the various decision making processes.
-There is a clear accountability in the oversight and ownership of risks across the company.
-The governance structure that is put in place facilitates the free flow of information across the company and allows the escalation of relevant information to the appropriate authority on a timely basis.
+Risks that are material and relevant to the Company are identified and covered.
+Governance & Infrastructure > The Risk function is independent from the business lines and decision makers, however it is imbedded in the various decision making processes.
+There is a clear accountability in the oversight and ownership of risks across the Company.
+The governance structure that is put in place facilitates the free flow of information across the Company and allows the escalation of relevant information to the appropriate authority on a timely basis.
 Policies and procedures are properly disseminated to adequately mitigate risks.

-Risk Management Criteria for appropriate implementation Process

-Risk Identification

-- Risk identification represents the first step into risk assessment. - > The process involves the identification of risk sources, events, causes and their potential consequences. - > Risk identification encompasses internal and external factors and events that could affect the intended strategy and the risk profile.

-Risk Measurement

-- Risk Measurement includes assessing the magnitude of risk by producing metrics and other quantitative / qualitative measures.
-Magnitude is expressed in terms of the combination of consequences and their likelihood. - > Models that support risk measurements are used in combination with expert judgments. - Stress testing is performed to identify areas of major concerns and to measure their severities and impacts.
+Risk Management Process Criteria for appropriate implementation Risk Identification Risk identification represents the first step into risk assessment.
+The process involves the identification of risk sources, events, causes and their potential consequences.
+Risk identification encompasses internal and external factors and events that could affect the intended strategy and the risk profile.
+Risk Measurement Risk Monitoring Risk Measurement includes assessing the magnitude of risk by producing metrics and other quantitative / qualitative measures.
+Magnitude is expressed in terms of the combination of consequences and their likelihood.
+Models that support risk measurements are used in combination with expert judgments.
+Stress testing is performed to identify areas of major concerns and to measure their severities and impacts.
+Risk monitoring encompasses continual checking, supervising and critically observing in order to ensure adherence with limits and policies, and ensuring that the risk profile stays within the risk appetite approved by the Board of Directors. within the risk appetite approved by the Board of Directors.
+Monitoring role is assigned to people with appropriate authorities and capabilities.

-Risk Monitoring

-- Risk monitoring encompasses continual checking, supervising and critically observing in order to ensure adherence with limits and policies, and ensuring that the risk profile stays within the risk appetite approved by the Board of Directors. - > Monitoring role is assigned to people with appropriate authorities and capabilities. - Processes to escalate risk issues are well communicated throughout the company.
+Processes to escalate risk issues are well communicated throughout the Company.